indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 There are lots of ways to serve a React app in production.
 In this post, we're going to take a look at how to bundle the React app inside a Spring Boot back end.

-## Spring Boot app
+## Create a Spring Boot app

-Go to [start.spring.io](https://start.spring.io/ "Spring Initializr") and generate yourself a new Spring Boot app (or use an existing one if you wish).
+To get started, go to [start.spring.io](https://start.spring.io/ "Spring Initializr") and generate yourself a new Spring Boot app (or use an existing one if you wish).
 Make sure you at least pick the Web dependency.
 You should have the following folder structure (or similar):